LLM Compression by Block Removal with Constrained Binary Optimization: Experiments

-When removing 8 blocks from Llama-3.1-8B-Instruct, we see very little difference between BI and the CBO ground state (CBO:0).
-BI scores a bit higher on BBH, while CBO:0 scores a bit higher on GSM8K.
-Notably, both achieve significantly higher scores for MMLU than SWM and the Norm ratio.
-When we remove 16 blocks, we observe that the best-performing configuration across all benchmarks except GSM8K corresponds to the 17th excited state (CBO:17).
-Both the ground state and this excited state significantly outperform BI and SWM on MMLU by 11 and 5 points, respectively, indicating superior retention of general knowledge.
+Table~\ref{table:benchmarks_healed} shows the benchmarks after retraining.
+When removing 8/32 blocks from Llama-3.1-8B-Instruct, we see that BI marginally outperforms the CBO ground state (CBO:0).
+Notably, both still maintain significantly higher scores for MMLU than SWM and the Norm ratio.
+When we remove 16/32 blocks, we observe that the best-performing configuration (CBO:17) now outperforms BI on several benchmarks, and both retain a significant higher MMLU score than SWM and Norm ratio.
+For the 12/40 removal from Qwen3-14B, we see that CBO outperforms BI on MMLU and BBH, while BI scores higher on 4 of the other benchmarks.

-We continue our comparison by removing 8 blocks from Qwen3-14B.
-There, we see that CBO:0 scores four points higher for MMLU while having three points less for the ARC challenge.
-Lastly, we remove 12 blocks from Qwen3-14B.
-There, we see a significantly higher MMLU score compared to the other methods.
-The remaining benchmarks are very close, except for Hellaswag and the ARC challenge, where BI scores three points higher, and BBH, where CBO:0 scores five points higher.

-In general, we want to note that GSM8K results should be interpreted with caution, as we empirically find that these scores are easier to improve through additional fine-tuning (with some care devoted to targeting the output format and reasoning style) than metrics such as MMLU that aggregate many subjects.

-Finally, we note that our method is, in principle, compatible with layer-merging approaches.
-Exploring how these techniques can be effectively combined is left for future work.